 Construction safety training programs offer safety courses for the construction industry and other industries.
-Usually, courses are specific to a type of job or purpose such as an OSHA-mandated safety course or an electrician’s safety course.
-The sites on our list have all of the materials and tests available for download, as well as online, self-paced courses and occasionally in-person courses.
+Usually, courses are specific to a type of job or purpose, such as an OSHA-mandated safety course or an electrician’s safety course.
+The sites on our list have all the materials and tests available for download, along with online, self-paced courses, and occasionally, in-person courses.

 Construction business owners can purchase individual courses, group courses, or a subscription to multiple courses for their employees.
 Individual contractors can also purchase courses to take one at a time or as needed.

 Safety training programs generally include a fixed, minimum number of hours that you can complete at your own pace.
 Courses can include quizzes or tests, practice material, interactive questions, and links to regulations and real-life scenarios.
 Safety training not only keeps you protected at work, but it can also lead to an increase in pay.

 - How management plays a role in safety